Shocks without shock capturing: Information geometric regularization of finite volume methods for Navier--Stokes-like problems: Solving the IGR equations with finite volume methods

 Numerous methods exist for solving this system of equations.
 One choice is Jacobi iteration, which amounts to computing the next iterate $\Sigma_{ijk}^{n + 1}$ from the previous one $\Sigma_{ijk}^{n}$ using the formula

 Jacobi iteration is an effective iterative method for solving the elliptic equation \cref{e:discrete_elliptic}, and is shown to be sufficient to compete with established numerical methods in \cref{section:results}.
 Other iterative methods, such as Gauss--Seidel or successive over-relaxation (SOR), can further accelerate this step.
-But, in our experience, the elliptic solve is not the computational bottleneck.
+In our experience, the elliptic solve is not the computational bottleneck.
+After the first time step, the iteration is warm-started from the previous time step's $\Sigma$, so very few iterations are required to converge.
+Combined with the small value of $\alpha \propto \Delta x^2$ and the absence of global communication, the solve is well-suited to GPU execution.
+Quantitative cost comparisons with WENO are provided in \citet{wilfong2025simulating}.